|Nutrition Facts (per serving)|

 Dust a board with flour, and grease a cookie sheet with butter or vegetable shortening.
 Pinch off a piece of dough and roll into a ball with your hands.
 Roll out the ball into a long, cigar-shaped piece.
 Place them on the greased cookie sheet.

-Bake in the center rack of hot oven for 15-18 minutes, or when they are golden on top.
+Bake in the center rack of hot oven for 15 to 18 minutes, or when they are golden on top.

-While the fartons are baking, prepare the glaze.
-Measure the powdered sugar into a small mixing bowl and add the lukewarm water, stirring with a wire whip.
+While the fartóns are baking, prepare the glaze.
+Measure the powdered sugar into a small mixing bowl and add the lukewarm water, stirring with a wire whisk.
 The glaze should be a thick, white syrup.